RaghavSingh1212/CircleRush/README.md

 - [Expo Documentation](https://docs.expo.dev/): Learn fundamentals and advanced topics.
 - [Learn Expo Tutorial](https://docs.expo.dev/tutorial/introduction/): Step-by-step guide to build an app for Android, iOS, and web.

-## 💬 Join the Community

-- [Expo on GitHub](https://github.com/expo/expo): Contribute to the open-source project.
-- [Discord Community](https://chat.expo.dev): Chat with developers and ask questions.

 ## 🎨 Screenshots

 Here are some screenshots of the app: